 - It should situate the book in the field

-If you are a book author, publisher or publicist interested in suggesting a book to be reviewed on the site, or if you are interested in reviewing a book, please contact us at firstname.lastname@example.org.
+If you are interested in reviewing a book, please contact us at firstname.lastname@example.org.

 Because the audience for the site ranges from working medical anthropologists to undergrads and other various interested non-specialists, you can choose which sort of reader you’d like to write for, depending on what you want to do with the post.
 Two (non–mutually exclusive) general directions this can take are: